 Above: You can roll the Stilford Lectern anywhere you want.

-I encountered this puppy while casually browsing the standing desks section of my local Officeworks.
+I encountered this puppy while casually browsing the standing desks section of my local Officeworks on a Saturday morning.

 Initially expecting to dismiss it as cheap rubbish, I quickly realised how wrong I was.